breethomas/guiceworks/content/projects/access-mobile.md

 # Simplify practice management and improve patient engagement.

 Access Mobile creates products in the Health-tech industry for use in Africa.
-We have worked with them from the start, creating the overall visual brand as well as sub brands for the individual products.
+We've partnered with them from the start, defining their corporate brand and sub brands for the individual products.
 A simple user experience and clean interface design for both the amHealth and Gozee MVP products was crucial for the company’s initial product success in Africa.
 The UX needed to be easy to use as most of the healthcare facilities still use paper files.
 The UI design needed